aprilyao-01/Summer23/react-app/readme.md

 1. Check if `Node` installed by run  `$ node -v` in terminal.
 If doesn't show version or show error, then go to https://nodejs.org/en/ and install first.
 2. Run `$ npx create-react-app .` which use the current folder and create application inside of it.
 To specify the target folder, replace the `.` with target folder name.
 After a long time waiting, it will shows `Success!
 Created react-app at <folder path>` which means the app is created successfully.
+    - Or run `$npx create-react-app . --template typescript` to create a new  React app project with TS.
 3. Inside that directory, you can run several commands:
     - `npm start` to starts the **development** server (i.e. runs the app in the development mode).
 Recommend begin with this command.
     - `npm run build`: Bundles the app into static files for **production**.